Tips to Live By

 3. Talk to your doctor about breast cancer screening if you're over the age of 75

-The USPSTF draft guidelines recommend that women over the age of 75 and at average breast cancer risk no longer need an annual mammogram, but Houston Methodist doctors stop short of such a sweeping cutoff.
+The USPSTF guidelines recommend that women over the age of 75 and at average breast cancer risk no longer need an annual mammogram, but Houston Methodist doctors stop short of such a sweeping cutoff.
 Dr. Venta stresses the importance of making this decision with your doctor and within the context of your unique medical history.

 "Women should continue to get annual mammograms beyond the age of 74, unless severe medical problems lowers their life expectancy," said Dr. Venta.